Medications have the potential to harm senior health

 Ask the doctor or pharmacist to check the entire list of drugs (including OTC, vitamins, and supplements) for potential interactions.

-You could even check the list yourself in preparation for a discussion with the doctor.
+Or, check the list yourself when you prepare for a discussion with the doctor.
 Find out how here.

-If you discover a potential problem, let the doctor know right away.
+If you discover a potential concern, let the doctor know right away.
 DON’T stop the medication or change doses on your own – that can be very dangerous.

 4. Get help with medication costs